- Database

 -

-Step Chronology Date Type Process Changes #1 before layer formation mixing Batch for the sol-gel technique: mixing of the compounds aluminium secondary butoxide [Al(OCHCH3CH2CH3)3], ethylacetoacetate [CH3COCH2COOC2H5], propan-2-ol [C3H7OH] and H2O; stirring the mixture for six months #2 before layer formation thermal Triggering of the batch by heat for gelling and drying at 383 K homogeneous gel was produced and dried #3 before layer formation thermal Annealing of the sol-gel product at 873 K to remove organic groups and water from the structure pure amorphous Al2O3 was produced, the amorphous state was approved by XRD, DTA, TG and NMR measurements #4 before layer formation mechanical Grinding the amorphous Al2O3 and seperation of the grain size fraction <2 µm by sedimentation in acetone production of a powder, grain size < 1 µm #5 before layer formation mixing Mixing the Al2O3 powder and PE in a mass ratio of 1:100 #5 during layer formation pressure Production of a 200 mg PE pellet with a pressure equivalent of 10 tons with subsequent melting at 413 K and quenching at room temperature pellet with 1.27 cm diameter and 200 mg - Comments
+Step Chronology Date Type Process Changes #1 before layer formation mixing Batch for the sol-gel technique: mixing of the compounds aluminium secondary butoxide [Al(OCHCHCHCH)], ethylacetoacetate [CHCOCHCOOCH], propan-2-ol [CHOH] and HO; stirring the mixture for six months #2 before layer formation thermal Triggering of the batch by heat for gelling and drying at 383 K homogeneous gel was produced and dried #3 before layer formation thermal Annealing of the sol-gel product at 873 K to remove organic groups and water from the structure pure amorphous AlO was produced, the amorphous state was approved by XRD, DTA, TG and NMR measurements #4 before layer formation mechanical Grinding the amorphous AlO and seperation of the grain size fraction <2 µm by sedimentation in acetone production of a powder, grain size < 1 µm #5 before layer formation mixing Mixing the AlO powder and PE in a mass ratio of 1:100 #5 during layer formation pressure Production of a 200 mg PE pellet with a pressure equivalent of 10 tons with subsequent melting at 413 K and quenching at room temperature pellet with 1.27 cm diameter and 200 mg - Comments

 - The steps 1-3 comprise the sol-gel technique and were applied in the laboratory of Rüdiger Nass at the Institute for New Minerals, Saarbrücken.